GRAAL-Research/poutyne/CONTRIBUTING.md

 **Great Bug Reports** tend to have:

-- A quick summary and/or background
+- A quick and clear summary and/or background
 - Steps to reproduce
   - Be specific!
   - Give sample code if you can.
 Try to reduce the bug to the minimum amount of code needed to reproduce: it will help in our troubleshooting procedure.